 USSSA has begun making bat stamp and standard changes that affect both Baseball and Slowpitch Softball.
 Please read carefully as they may affect you!

-VIERA, FL (October 30, 2019) — The current approved 1.20 “Thumbprint” stamp for USSSA Slowpitch Softball bats will NOW be LEGAL for USSSA play until January 1, 2023.
-USSSA has decided to move back the legal use date until 2023, to give players a longer useable period for currently owned and manufactured bats.
+VIERA, FL (October 30, 2019) — The current approved 1.20 “Thumbprint” stamp for USSSA Slowpitch Softball bats will NOW be LEGAL for USSSA play Indefinitely (Previously until January 1, 2023).
+USSSA has decided to move back the legal use to give players a longer useable period for currently owned and manufactured bats.

 Current stamp USSSA Bats will stop being produced by manufacturers no later than January 1, 2021.
 The New Stamp bats will have a higher starting compression and a higher passing compression of 240.
-This means you can use the current USSSA stamped bats with a lower failing compression of 220 for USSSA sanctioned events for another 3+ years.
+This means you can use the current USSSA stamped bats with a lower failing compression of 220 for USSSA Indefinitely.

 "After Much collaboration with our manufacturing partners, USSSA will be transitioning to a new bat testing lab.
 USSSA has formed a strategic partnership with NTS Chesapeake to validate bats for USSSA Slow Pitch and Baseball Programs.
 This partnership will provide our participation and manufacturing partners assurance that USSSA is dedicated to growth through game integrity.

 In correlation with the new lab we will be rolling out new bat stamps to signify testing under the new Standards and Protocols developed by the USSSA Bat Committee.
 This process involved months of testing with current USSSA certified bats.
 Slow Pitch bats certified under the new standards will have an initial retail launch on June 1, 2020.
 Bats with the 2012 USSSA stamp will be grandfathered Indefinitely (Previously until July, 1 2021).
 On July 1, 2021, bats with a compression of 240 lbs or greater will be eligible for use on the field of play.